rdn-mike/techathon-arduino-examples/readme.md

 # Techathon LoRaWAN Workshop
-This repository contains the presentation and example code from my LoRaWAN workshop at the 2024 Techathon event in Norwich.
+This repository contains the presentation and example code from my LoRaWAN workshop at the 2024 Techathon event in Norwich. https://stepintotechathon.org/

+Please download the entire repository and then open the `techathon-sensor-kit/techathon-sensor-kit.ino` file in the Arduino IDE

 ## Presentation
 A copy of the presentation slides is provided in PDF format.
 Use it as a guide to set up your device and dashboard.